 Online Learning

-How to Learn Pottery at Home: Online Classes & DIY Setups
+How to Learn Pottery at Home: A DIY Setup Guide

 Maybe you’re short on time, or you’ve caught the clay bug and want extra practice between studio sessions.
-Online pottery classes paired with a simple home setup can work wonders – provided you know how to keep things safe and sustainable.
+A simple home setup paired with the right learning resources can work wonders – provided you know how to keep things safe and sustainable.

 Pick the right digital format